PiwikPRO/PPMS-PublicDocs/data_collection/mobile/Piwik_PRO_SDK_for_iOS.md

 * `maxNumberOfQueuedEvents` (required) – the maximum number of events after which events in the queue are deleted.
 By default, the limit is set to 500.

-* `maxAgeOfQueuedEvents` (required) – time in ms after which events are deleted.
+* `maxAgeOfQueuedEvents` (required) – time in seconds after which events are deleted.
 By default, the limit is set to 24 * 60 * 60 = 24 hours.

 ### Opt-out